mfranzon/docker-in-public/README.md

 - [Node.js Application](./docker-ready-to-go/node_container/)
 - [Rust Application](./docker-ready-to-go/rust_container/)

+## Docker Wasm

+Simplest walkthrough in the web landscape to run a wasm container in Docker without pain and without Docker Desktop.

+You just need four simple steps to run any wasm runtime.

+- How to configure docker for wasm [here](./docker-wasm/).
+- How to create a wasm image [COMING SOON]()

+It works for real!🚀

 ## Contributing

 We welcome contributions from the community!
 If you have a Docker tip, a useful Dockerfile, or an improvement to an existing one, feel free to open a pull request.
 Please make sure to follow our [contribution guidelines](CONTRIBUTING.md).